Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 What is CRR III?

-Why is digitization crucial for regulatory processes?
+Why is digitalisation crucial for regulatory processes?